How to Get Home Insurance to Pay for Water Damage

 For example, if a frozen pipe bursts in your home due to subzero temperatures, your dwelling coverage may help pay for repairs and your personal property coverage may pay for any water-damaged belongings.

-But if your upstairs bathroom sink has been leaking for months and has damaged the ceiling below it, your insurance is unlikely to cover the cost of repairs due to negligence.
+But if your upstairs bathroom sink has been leaking for months and damaged the ceiling below it, your insurance is unlikely to cover the cost of repairs, due to negligence.

 3. Contact your insurance company

-Contact your insurance agent to discuss your water damage issue as soon as you’ve identified the problem.
-Your agent will provide additional information about whether your home insurance covers the damages and what to do next.[2]
+Contact your insurance company to discuss your water damage issue as soon as you identify the source of the problem.
+Your agent will provide additional information about whether your home insurance covers the damages and what to do next.

 The claims-filing process might vary slightly by insurer, but most let you file claims online.
 Be prepared to provide documentation of the damages, including photos.